Leeds City Region: Skills and labour

 There is a large and diverse workforce of around 1.4 million and a younger than average profile in some parts of the city region, for example Bradford.
 The city region is home to six universities, University of Bradford, University of Huddersfield, University of Leeds, Leeds Beckett University, University of York and York St John University, which produce more than 40,000 graduates each year.
 The universities of Leeds and York, along with Sheffield, form the White Rose Consortium, which accounts for 86% of research spend in the region.
 Science City York represents a mechanism for creating an environment in which technology, skills and business can thrive together.
-The city region has been at the forefront of telecoms.

-Parts of the city region experience skills shortages, particularly in key growth sectors and clusters.
-There are also significant problems of low basic skills levels, which are quite acute within some disadvantaged communities.
-In parts of the city region, educational performance remains lower than the national average.
-The city region's labour market functions below its optimum.
-It has a higher than average level of worklessness, especially in inner urban and isolated rural areas.

-Although the region's universities’ investment in R&D equals the UK average, this is not mirrored in Government investment nor by regional business and industry, which is lower than half the UK average.
-Productivity rates are generally low, and large parts of the city region have lower than average rates of business formation, business growth and self-employment.

-Business infrastructure

-There is a range of available employment space with a significant amount of new office space in Leeds, however whilst there is a large supply of land available the sites are not necessarily suitable in both nature and location for key sectors and growth clusters.
-Some rural areas face shortages in employment land as a result of pressures for housing.
-The office market does not operate smoothly across the city region, with areas of extreme high and low demand.
+The city region has been at the forefront of telecoms.There is a range of available employment space with a significant amount of new office space in Leeds.